sj-piano/eth-contract-hello-world/README.md

 Notes:
 * Use `nvm` to install `npm` and NodeJS.
 * The Etherscan API key is used if you want to upload your contract to Etherscan when using [Hardhat verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify).
 Hardhat verify is included in Hardhat toolbox (a dependency of this project).
-The command to use is: `npx hardhat verify --network sepolia DEPLOYED_CONTRACT_ADDRESS "Constructor argument 1"`.
-This will upload the contract to the testnet explorer at https://sepolia.etherscan.io.
-To upload to the mainnet explorer at https://etherscan.io, use `--network mainnet`.

 ### Installation